 See Biological Sciences Admitted Students Preview Day photos on Facebook

-May 1 marked one year since the gala groundbreaking for Cal Poly’s Center for Science and Mathematics.
+May 1 marked one year since the gala groundbreaking for Cal Poly’s Baker Center.
 Today, the north end of Building 52 is completely demolished and the site is almost fully prepared for construction.
 Watching the footings being prepared with heavy equipment chopping at bedrock and trucks hauling away soil and rock has attracted the curiosity of many here on campus.
 More footings, concrete retaining walls, and a few small interior building walls will appear in the next couple of months.
 And then in July: steel.
 The center will then start to take shape.